 SMART Recovery (Self-Management and Recovery Training) Teen & Youth Program - SMART Recovery is a free self-help program that offers an online place where teens can get together to look into and change behaviors that hurts themselves and others like smoking, drinking, and using drugs.
 Teens can access online meetings, forums, 24/7 chat, and recovery journals.

 Welltopia, the Place of Wellness - This website is for all Californians, especially mothers of school-aged children living on low incomes.
-Visit the Support and Resources for Family and Friends of Addicts webpage for links to resources and information.

 Facing Addiction Over Dinner - This website provides a plan "for a compassionate conversation about alcohol, drugs, and health" over dinner.
 They walk you through the steps of planning your conversation with guests of your choice by providing topics of discussion that you choose based on appropriateness for your guests, whether they are children, friends, or family.
 You then receive an email with the outline and an invitation to email to your guests.
 The step-by-step guide is simple to use and provides a variety of interesting topics and resource information.
 Definitely worth taking a look.

 NAMI Shasta County - NAMI is the National Alliance on Mental Illness.
 Family Support Group: 6:30 to 8 p.m. third Wednesday of the month in Redding.
 Call for location.
 Support group is for families of people diagnosed with mental illness.
 Information: (530) 605-1647